 The symmetry of cards in the game is very delicate.
 Adding too many Rare Earth icon cards would completely alter the way the game plays; (similar to adding 50 aces to a deck of regular playing cards.)
 Because there are quite a few Rare Earth icon cards in the second deck, we've developed a simple rule for incorporating cards from the Periodic Table Completion Pack into your game deck.

-Basically the rule is, if you add a card from the secondary deck, you must remove a similar card from the main deck.
+Basically the rule is this: if you add a card from the Periodic Table Completion Pack, you must remove a similar card from the main deck.
 In that way your main deck will always provide you with a balanced and fun game of Rare Earth.
-Of course, you can always keep your secondary deck separate and use it exclusively for creating your own wall-sized periodic table of Rare Earth Game cards.
+Therefore, you always keep your Periodic Table Completion Pack separate and use it exclusively for creating your own wall-sized periodic table of Rare Earth Game cards.

 Click here to get your own Periodic Table Completion Pack.